Reciprocity For Dedekind Sums via Conical Zeta Values: Introduction

-coming from the periodic Bernoulli functions (\Cref{reciforbq}).
-In \Cref{zetavaluesandpoly}, we study a two-step decomposition of $\zeta_{k,\bm{\nu},\mathbf{q}}$.
-First, we establish convergence by comparison with another type of zeta values, denoted $\zeta_{\bm{\nu},\mathbf{q}}$.
-The key point is that $\zeta_{\bm{\nu},\mathbf{q}}$ converges for all $\mathbf{q}$ and controls the first decomposition.
-Next, to simplify the situation, we decompose according to the integer orthants of $\bR^{r+1}$, which leads to a description in terms of conical zeta values \cite{conicalzeta22,conicalzeta2014, terasoma2004}.
+where $\bN = \{1,2,3,\ldots \}$ is the set of positive integers.
+This leads to a description in terms of conical zeta values \cite{conicalzeta22,conicalzeta2014, terasoma2004}.
 This enables us to use desingularization of the cones associated to $\bm{\nu}_{\bZ}^{\perp}$ and express the reciprocity formula in terms of conical zeta values of unimodular cones.
-In \Cref{dimension2}, we specialize to the case $r=2$, and use the well-known Hirzebruch-Jung algorithm \cite[Ch.10]{coxlittleschenk2011}, also known as the reversed Euclidean algorithm, to resolve planar clones.
+In \Cref{dimension2}, we specialize to the case $r=2$, and use the well-known Hirzebruch-Jung algorithm \cite[Ch.
+10]{coxlittleschenk2011}, also known as the reversed Euclidean algorithm, to resolve planar cones.
 This algorithm is used to derive a reciprocity formula for the Dedekind sums $S_{b_{\mathbf{q}}}$ from conical zeta values associated with unimodular cones for each $\mathbf{q}$.